Shontaya Carrico, M.S.N., APRN, ACNS-BC, CPHQ

 Shontaya Carrico is a second-year Ph.D. student at the University of California, Davis, specializing in Nursing Science and Healthcare Leadership with an emphasis in African American Studies.
 Read Bio

-The Policy and Politics in Nursing Scholarship aims to support the professional development of nurses from historically excluded, underrepresented racial/ethnic minority groups.
-The application period for the 2024 ARM is closed.
+The Policy and Politics in Nursing Scholarship aims to support the professional development of nurses from historically excluded, underrepresented groups.
+Applications for 2025 are now open!

-The Policy and Politics in Nursing Scholarship application period is closed.
+The Policy and Politics in Nursing Scholarship application period is now open!
+Apply here.

 The Scholarship also aims to: